christinadelta/tefar/README.md

 Two design choices matter in practice:

 - **Robust z-scores (median/MAD)** replace the conventional `mean + k·SD` rule.
-When a single component carries almost all of an artefact — typical for line noise or a large muscle component — the outlier inflates its own mean and SD, and the maximum achievable classic z-score is only `(N−1)/√N`.
+When a single component carries almost all of an artefact (typical for line noise or a large muscle component), the outlier inflates its own mean and SD, and the maximum achievable classic z-score is only `(N−1)/√N`.
 Median/MAD thresholds are immune to this.
 - **Temporal detectors are trial-structure agnostic**: the decay/recharge windows are located from `comp.time` per trial, so no epoching convention is assumed.

 ## Validation